-That the notes of the meeting of the Working Group held on 26 June 2019 be agreed as a correct record, subject to the addition of “before being referred to District Development Management Committee”, as amended below:
+That the notes of the last meeting of the Working Group held on 25 June 2018 be agreed as a correct record, subject to the addition of “before being referred to District Development Management Committee”, as amended below:

 To review the terms of reference and progress with the achievement of the current work programme for the Working Group.

 (i) The Service Director (Governance and Member Services) advised that the Working Group would review the site visit arrangements of the Area Planning Sub-Committees (item 5) at the March 2019 meeting.
 The trial where members could request formal site visits prior to determination of an application had commenced on 30 May 2018.